Mortgage Lending Fraud Detection: How Can Automation Help?

 During the pandemic, millions of dollars in relief funds landed in the hands of fraudsters who used fabricated information and stolen identities to get approved for small business loans.
 In fact, the Secret Service was recently able to recover $286 million in fraudulent pandemic loans and returned the funds to the Small Business Administration.

 Fraudsters often use similar strategies to trick mortgage companies into making mortgage loans based on inaccurate information.
-Mortgage automation can be a crucial tool for helping lenders fight back against mortgage lending fraud.
+Mortgage automation can be a crucial tool for helping lenders fight back against mortgage lending fraud by detecting it faster and with greater accuracy.

 What is mortgage lending fraud?